Skip to content

 Toshiba Group has long positioned “Committed to People, Committed to the Future.” as the main text of our Basic Commitment, the expression of our unwavering determination to contribute to society’s development through our business activities.
 Grounded in this commitment, as a member of a society that faces issues that include energy shortages, resource depletion, and climate change, we have taken initiatives to help solve issues by considering the impact of our corporate activities on society over the long-term, rather than simply pursuing short-term profits.
-To further advance the initiatives and strengthen our activities to contribute to social sustainability, we have established Toshiba Group Sustainability Policy, for promoting sustainability management and enhancing our corporate value.
-Toshiba Group Sustainability Policy was resolved by the Board of Directors.
+To further advance the initiatives and strengthen our activities to contribute to social sustainability, the Board of Directors resolved the Toshiba Group Sustainability Policy.
+Toshiba Group promotes sustainability management to enhance its corporate value.

 Toshiba Group Sustainability Policy